Joey-Robinson/secondTribute/readme.md

 }
 ```

-So I had to find some exact positioning with this, which I know isn't ideal, but I felt like I accomplished what I set out to do
+So I had to find some exact positioning with this, which I know isn't ideal, but I felt like I accomplished what I set out to do.
+This again loops back to the middle section being left empty (not because this specifically, but it added to what I spoke about above).

+# Favorite Cat

+Following the themes of the other sections I wanted simplicity.
+I had originally made a large object to pull data from to simulate an API call, but I felt like that was too much for no reason (don't reinvent the wheel or something) so I dropped it, and just put static data in instead.

+Since (sadly) there's not an API I know of that allows access to Maine Coon information, I made the decision to keep this area light.
+So this section of the Readme will also be light.
+The only real standout here is the fatcat gif to the side.
+It's cute.